 South Australia has the system capacity to recycle up to 50 GL of wastewater per annum by 2025

-For the 2016 assessment, SA Water slightly modified its method for calculating its recycled wastewater capacity (applying from 2014/15) so that it takes into account the full effect of wastewater availability (supply) limitations in addition to wastewater treatment plant capacity.
-As a result, wastewater reuse for 2014/15, and indicative reuse capacity for 2015/16, are indicated as being marginally lower (3.2 GL) less than was indicated in 2013/14 assessment.
+For the 2016 (2015/16) assessment, SA Water slightly modified its method for calculating its recycled wastewater capacity (applying from 2014/15) so that it takes into account the full effect of wastewater availability (supply) limitations in addition to wastewater treatment plant capacity.
+As a result, wastewater reuse for 2014/15 and 2015/16, and reuse capacity for 2016/2017, are marginally lower than was indicated in the 2013/14 assessment.

 Department of Environment, Water and Natural Resources